cosmos/interchain-security/.github/ISSUE_TEMPLATE/issue-template.md

 # Problem

-Please write a concise 1-3 line problem.
+Please write a **concise 1-3 line** problem.

 # Closing criteria

-Please write a concrete criteria for closing this issue.
+Please write a **satisfiable criteria** for closing this issue.

 # Problem details

-Please describe the problem in full detail.
+Please describe the problem in all detail.

 # TODOs
 - [ ] Labels have been added for issue